-A college or university master plan is done to create, through broad-based consensus, a long-term physical expression of an institution's strategic plan, mission, and vision.
-Change is inevitable, so a successful master plan should be flexible, to allow an institution to address real-time needs and innovations in short-term projects, while ensuring that each is consistent with its mission, long-term goals and priorities.
+A college or university completes a master plan to develop a long-term physical expression of its strategic plan, mission, and vision that reflects a broad-based consensus of stakeholders.
+Change is inevitable, so a successful master plan should be flexible, to allow an institution to address its real-time needs through capital construction and renovation projects that meet immediate space needs but are also consistent with its mission, long-term goals and priorities.

-The 2017 Master Plan will be the first comprehensive master plan undertaken by the University of Colorado Denver (CU Denver).
-The planning effort, and resulting document will conform to the guidelines master planning guidelines of the Colorado Department of Higher Education (CDHE), and meet the CDHE requirement that all colleges and universities in Colorado complete a master plan every ten years.
-2
+The 2017 Master Plan is the first comprehensive master plan undertaken by the University of Colorado Denver (CU Denver).
+The plan was prepared to comply with the Colorado Department of Higher Education (CDHE) requirement that all colleges and universities in Colorado complete a master plan every ten years.

 The 150-acre Auraria Campus was created in the 1970’s as a shared campus for three distinct higher education institutions, the Community College of Denver (CCD), Metropolitan State University of Denver (MSUD), and CU Denver.
 A separate state entity, the Auraria Higher Education Center (AHEC), was established to administer and manage the Auraria campus, including parking and circulation, security, facilities maintenance, and janitorial services.
 Given this complexity the three institutions were integrated in previous AHEC Master Plans, the last of which was completed in 2012.